Haivision/srt-rfc/draft-sharabayko-mops-srt.md

-which are mostly based on request-response cycles, here everything happens completely asynchronously: the state switches upon reception of a particular handshake message with appropriate contents (the Initiator must attach the HSREQ extension, and Responder must attach the `HSRSP` extension).
+which are mostly based on request-response cycles, here everything happens completely asynchronously: the state switches upon reception of a particular handshake message with appropriate contents (the Initiator MUST attach the HSREQ extension, and Responder MUST attach the `HSRSP` extension).

 Here's how the parallel handshake flow works, based on roles: